vincentndo/CS_286A_-_Introduction_to_Database_Systems/hw286/README.md

 # CS286 Homework, Fall 2017: SQL Query Optimizer in SQL
 In this assignment, you will build a SQL optimizer in SQL.
 This is an example of a [self-hosting compiler](https://en.wikipedia.org/wiki/History_of_compiler_construction#Self-hosting_compilers).

+**Due date:**This homework is due at 11:59PM on Sunday 12/3.
+We encourage you to finish by then, and use the following week for studying.
+However we are offering a no-penalty extension until 11:59PM Saturday 12/9 for those who need extra time.

 We have abstracted away some of the fussy details for you:
   - Input: We are not expecting you to parse an SQL query; we assume the query is already described as a set of relational metadata.
   - Output: We are not expecting you to translate the symbolic query plan into something that can be executed; your chosen plan will be represented via a set of relational metadata that can be parsed into a physical query plan for a query executor.